An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Introduction

 \section{Introduction}

-As materials possessing mesophases with characteristics of both liquids and organized solids, liquid crystals exhibit many interesting physical properties inspiring extensive study and a wide range of applications (eg. \cite{Lagerwall1,Wan1}).
-The focus of this paper is nematic liquid crystals, which are rod-like molecules with long-range orientational order described by a vector field $\director(x, y, z) = (n_1, n_2, n_3)^T$, known as the director, which is constrained to unit-length pointwise throughout the domain, $\Omega$.
+As materials possessing mesophases with characteristics of both liquids and organized solids, liquid crystals exhibit many interesting physical properties inspiring extensive study and a wide range of applications.
+In addition to considerable use in modern display technologies, liquid crystals are used for nanoparticle organization \cite{Lagerwall1}, manufacture of structured nanoporous solids \cite{Wan1}, and efficient conversion of mechanical strain to electrical energy \cite{Harden1}, among many others.

+The focus of this paper is nematic liquid crystals, which are rod-like molecules with long-range orientational order described by a vector field $\director(x, y, z) = (n_1, n_2, n_3)^T$, referred to as the director.
+For the model considered here, $\director$ is constrained to unit-length pointwise throughout the domain, $\Omega$.
 In addition to their elastic properties, liquid crystals are dielectrically active such that their structures are affected by the presence of electric fields.
-Certain liquid crystals also demonstrate flexoelectric coupling wherein deformations of the director produce internally generated electric fields \cite{Meyer1}.
+In addition, certain types of liquid crystals demonstrate flexoelectric coupling wherein deformations of the director produce internally generated electric fields \cite{Meyer1}.
+Thorough treatments of liquid crystal physics are found in \cite{Stewart1, Virga1}.

-With the combination of highly coupled physical phenomena and complicated experimental behavior, numerical simulations of liquid crystal structures are fundamental to the study of novel physical phenomena \cite{RojasGomez1}.
-As such, the development of highly efficient and accurate numerical approaches is of significant importance.
-Effective a posteriori error estimators significantly increase the efficiency of numerical methods for partial differential equations and variational systems by guiding the construction of optimal discretizations via adaptive mesh refinement (AMR).
-A wealth of research exists for the design and theoretical support of effective error estimators in the context of finite-element methods \cite{Babuska2,Bank1}.
+With the combination of highly-coupled physics and complicated experimental behavior, numerical simulations of liquid crystal structures are fundamental to the study of novel physical phenomena, optimization of device design, and analysis of experimental observations \cite{Emerson5, Clerc1, RojasGomez1}.
+As many applications and experiments require simulations on two- and three-dimensional domains with complicated boundary conditions, the development of highly efficient and accurate numerical approaches is important.
+Effective a posteriori error estimators significantly increase the efficiency of numerical methods for partial differential equations (PDEs) and variational systems by guiding the construction of optimal discretizations via adaptive refinement.
+A wealth of research exists for the design and theoretical support of effective error estimators in the context of finite-element methods.
+This includes techniques treating both linear and nonlinear PDEs across a number of applications (see, e.g., \cite{John4, Oden1, Verfurth3, Bank1, Babuska2}).